NateEag/how-i-code/content/commenting-code.rst

 Every abstraction in a program should have a comment explaining what it is and how to use it (if the language supports `docstrings`_, use them for this purpose).

-By requiring that you gain a documentation standard you can `enforce automatically`_.
-With that standard in place, your tools can help you understand abstractions quickly, by extracting their documentation and displaying it on demand.
+That standard can be `enforced automatically`_, and with it your tools can help you understand abstractions quickly, by showing their documentation whenever and wherever you need it.

 .. _Programs must be written for people to read: https://mitpress.mit.edu/sicp/front/node3.html
 .. _When they do: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html